MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 AMD nested page tables do not support execute-only pages, so AMD system programmers need to consider two potential workarounds to achieve execute only pages:

-    1. SEV-ES guests can support eexecute-only
+    1. SEV-ES guests can support execute-only
     2. Page protection keys

 Unfortunately, none of these features were supported on my AMD ryzen 2400G CPU, so I had to figure out a way to hide hooks without execute-only pages.

-I created two completely seperate ncr3 direcories: one with every single trapping on execute
+I created two seperate ncr3 direcories: an "hooked" ncr3 with every nPTE set to read/write only, and a "innocent" ncr3 with every nPTE allowing read/write/execute permissions.

+Let's say I wanted to place an hidden hook on a page with SetNptHook() (link to setnpthook):

+1. memcpy on the page
+2.

+KVA shadowing caused a problem for me, as admin programs didn't have

+binary sort and search

 ### Sandboxing

 ### Read Write logging